MTrop/DoomTools/README.md

 That's `java.desktop` for the required packages and `jdk.crypto.ec` to ensure it can hit secure sites for updating itself and perhaps future tools that pull resources from Internet addresses.

+### Other Notes

+Even though this project can technically be used as a library, use caution when integrating this package with your own programs - contents and APIs that are not part of other third-party libraries will be in flux as the utilities evolve.
+This project makes no promises about a consistent API structure within itself, despite keeping things documented in a publicly-accessible fashion.

 ### Utilities